openshift-labs/lab-building-images/workshop/content/creating-images/03-container-to-image.md

 podman commit --change='CMD ["/hello"]' interactive hello
 ```

 The name of the container image you created was `hello`.
-To see the container image, run:
+To see details for the container image run:

 ```execute
 podman images